Taming Your Triggers Workshop: Enrollment Coming Again Oct 1 - Join the Waitlist

 We aren't short on information on parenting: It's available everywhere online.

-What you need is someone who can help you sort through what's worth paying attention to from what isn't (I have a Masters in Psychology focused on Child Development and another in Education).
+What you need is someone who can help you separate what's worth paying attention to from what isn't (I have a Masters in Psychology focused on Child Development and another in Education).

 And because I'm a Co-Active Coach, I can help you go far beyond just memorizing the right words to say to your child to truly taking on this new way of being in relationships.